Java-F23/Language/README.md

-# Language
+# Language Learning
-A java program that manages Language learning courses
+A java program that manages Language learning courses.
+It contains Administrators and Learners, where Administrators can edit all details in each course and view Learners' details and progress.
+Learners can also view their own progress, upcoming and past courses, and search for the language of their preference based on a variety of criteria.
+Chat with ChatGPT for the first 16 tasks: https://chat.openai.com/share/c2b2626d-57cd-4140-a7e6-ab7072b3acfe A main function has been included to test a few of the major functions in the classes.
+The classes work in tandem to complete the tasks assigned.
+Contributor: Basmala Abdelkader- AUC